input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

     Also confirm that your pool is receiving the correct rewards.
     Congratulations, you are now a fully fledged Shelley Testnet pool operator!

     __Note:__ At the time of writing, there is no way to check rewards yet.
+This feature is coming very soon.

 7. Optional Exercise (Easy).